dtnghia2010/dtnghia2010/README.md

 # 💫 About Me:

-I'm a passionate **Software Developer** with a strong foundation in **Computer Engineering**.
+I'm a passionate **Hardware Developer** with a strong foundation in **Computer Engineering**.
 My journey in technology is driven by curiosity and a commitment to continuous learning.

 ## 🌱 Currently Learning